XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Version: 1 byte - 0x03

-Data Length: 1 byte - 0x39 (57 bytes), due to HID protocol limitations, data length must be 57 bytes
+Data Length: 1 byte - 0x39 (57 bytes), due to HID protocol limitation, data length must be 57 bytes

-Data: 57 bytes - Due to HID protocol limitations, must be 57 bytes transparent transmission data
+Data: 57 bytes - Due to HID protocol limitation, must be 57 bytes transparent data

-Checksum: 1 byte - Sum of bytes starting from frame header, result modulo 256
+Checksum: 1 byte - Byte-wise sum from frame header, modulo 256

-- This command is used for transparent data transmission initiated by HID to MCU via XU316
+- This command is used for HID-initiated transparent data transmission to MCU via XU316

-- Generally, the transparent transmission data is MCU's OTA data or MCU data reply to HID
+- Typically transparent data is MCU OTA data or MCU data reply to HID

 Field | Bytes | Description |